Anjaam Pathiraa: Plot

 Anwar Hussain is a psychologist who works as a consulting criminologist in Kochi City Police on the special recommendation of his friend ACP Anil Madhavan.
-One night, DYSP Abraham Koshy is abducted and his corpse is left in a gypsum field with eyes and heart eviscerated.
+One night, DYSP Abraham Koshy is abducted and killed, and his corpse is left in a gypsum field with his eyes and heart eviscerated.
 The investigation is headed by DCP Catherine.
-The autopsy report shows zolpidem presence in the body, but no signs of coercion.
-In a few days, a second police officer goes missing, his body is found in the backyard of the police station, along with a Lady Justice figurine.
+The autopsy report shows medication in the body, but no signs of a struggle.
+In a few days, a second police officer goes missing.
+His body is found in the backyard of the police station, along with a Lady Justice figurine.

-Anwar finds a similar artefact in the previous crime scene from the forensic photos.
-Autopsy results are the same as previous.
-The station's CCTV footage has been tampered, indicating the killer is also a security hacker.
-Anwar employs hacker Andrew for cyber investigation.
-Catherine implements a plan to lure the killer in which two officers should pair and patrol the night at 100-meter distance.
-During duty, Catherine's driver Paulson is kidnapped, where his scooter's camera footage shows a wolf-masked man and another man's voice, indicating they work as a team.
+Anwar finds a similar artefact in the previous crime scene from the forensic photos, with matching autopsy results.
+The station's CCTV footage was tampered, indicating the killer is also a security hacker.
+Anwar employs hacker Andrew to investigate.
+Catherine plans to lure the killer by having two officers patrol the night at 100-meter distance.
+On duty, Catherine's driver Paulson is kidnapped and his scooter's camera footage shows a wolf-masked man and another man's voice, indicating they work as a team.
 Paulson's body is delivered to Anwar's house in a refrigerator box.

 The fingerprint of a cocaine dealer named Shameer Abdulla is found.
-They track him to a cottage where they find his mummified corpse.
-It was a decoy.
+They track him to a cottage where they find his mummified corpse; it was a decoy.
 Anwar accidentally discovers a signature imprinted on the figurine, which turns out to be that of its sculptor, Sudhakar Devalokam.
-On questioning, Sudhakar explains that he made five such figurines for two men, who blinded him after he delivered it.
+On questioning, Sudhakar explains that he made five such figurines for two men, who blinded him after.
 From that, Anwar deduces there will be two more murders.
 On another day, CI Sharathchandran is abducted after a struggle at his home, where in addition to the figurine, they also find a fidget spinner.
 His body is dropped in a Kochi Metro train by a woman.
-With that, Catherine is replaced with ACP Prakash Seetharam.
+Catherine is replaced with ACP Prakash Seetharam.

 Sharathchandran had regularly taken a prescription drug named Tenormin.
-Anwar theorises that the killers inject hypnotic drug Zolpidem in victim's body somehow before kidnapping and hypnotize them for taking away; Tenormin is a counter-drug against Zolpidem, so Sharathchandran's hypnosis was unsuccessful, hence the struggle.
+Anwar theorises that the killers inject hypnotic drugs in the victim's body to hypnotize them into following; Tenormin counters this, making Sharathchandran's hypnosis unsuccessful, hence the struggle.
 Anwar recalls seeing a photo of a similar spinner in the police file for a homicidal psychopath and hacker named Simon.
 While Simon is recorded dead during an explosion in prison, Anwar is not convinced.
 Andrew recognises Simon as the one who cross-dressed as the woman on the train.